Frequently Asked Questions

 If the employer cannot facilitate the implementation of the supports identified in line with employment legalisation, the placement cannot go ahead.

-When on placement, the graduate will be assigned a direct line-manager who will be responsible for carrying out induction training and giving tasks and duties for the graduate to complete.
+When on placement, the graduate will be assigned a direct line-manager who will be responsible for carrying out induction training, assigning tasks and duties for the graduate to complete, giving feedback and opportunity for growth and development.
 The graduate will also be assigned a mentor who works in the company and is there to support the graduate during their placement by helping them settle into the workplace and talk about further career opportunities.

 WAM will check in via email with all parties on placement, this includes the graduate, the manager and mentor on a regular basis to see if supports are being put in place and to see how things are getting on.

-WAM supports all parties involved in the placement process from the beginning of the placement until its completion
+WAM supports all parties involved in the placement process for the duration of a 6-month placement or for the initial 6-months of longer duration placements.

 Mentoring is a people-focused development process aimed at assisting the graduate with the transition into the organisation.
 It also aims to facilitate learning and development and to offer guidance and support to the participant.
 The mentor acts a role model for the mentee.

 During the recruitment process, the employer issues an in-house call for mentors for the WAM programme.
 Mentors are then selected and put in place before the placements begin.
-Both the mentor and mentee receive comprehensive training on the mentoring process online.
+Both the mentor and mentee receive comprehensive training on the mentoring process.

-The Department of Employment Affairs and Social Protection (DEASP) offer a variety of grants and schemes in relation to the employment of people with disabilities called the Reasonable Accommodation Fund.
+The Department of Social Protection (DSP) offer a variety of grants and schemes in relation to the employment of people with disabilities called the Reasonable Accommodation Fund.

 These grants and schemes can benefit an employer by assisting with the partial or total cost of a reasonable accommodation for the workplace.